aukspot/dles/README.md

 - [list animals until failure](https://rose.systems/animalist/#today) - List as many animals of a given type as you can until time runs out.
 - [Metaflora](https://flora.metazooa.com) - Guess plants to see where they share common ancestors with the mystery plant, eventually guessing the mystery plant.
 - [Metazooa](https://metazooa.com) - Guess animals to see where they share common ancestors with the mystery animal, eventually guessing the mystery animal.
+- [Poopguessr](https://poopguessr.com) - Guess the animal based on their poop.
 - [Radiordle](https://www.radiordle.org) - Make the correct diagnosis based on the medical image and hints provided.
 - [Stardle](https://stardlegame.github.io/stardle) - Wordle except the secret word is related to Astronomy in some way.
 - [Wildlife Sudoku](https://flagdoku.com/wildlife.html) - Guess 9 animals that properly fill in the grid.